 - The Panel member’s name are listed alphabetically country wise, starting with Bangladesh followed by India, Maldives and so on.

 - The names for the cyclones will be used sequentially column wise.
 (List 1 followed by List 2 and so on)

 - The first name will start from the first row of column one and continue sequentially to the last row in column eight.
 Example, this will be as Onil, Agni, Hibaru, Pyar, Baaz ………….
 Amphan.

 The lists for the Indian region are used sequentially and are not rotated every few years like the Atlantic and Eastern Pacific lists.

 For instance, Titli which is listed in the 6th row of List 7 was used for a severe cyclone in the Andaman sea in October 2018.
 The next name Gaja was used for a severe cyclone near Thailand in November 2018.
-The recent severe cyclone over the Bay of Bengal is hence named ‘Phethai’.
-Phethai is the last entry in List 7.
-Hence the next cyclone in this region will be named ‘Fani’, the first entry of List 8.
+The recent severe cyclone over the Bay of Bengal in December 2018 was named ‘Phethai’ which is the last entry in List 7.
+Hence the current cyclone (May 2019 in Odisha & other states) in this region is named ‘Fani’, the first entry of List 8.
 Once the lists are exhausted, the panel meets again, to decide on a list of names.

 If there is a severe storm that causes a lot of damage/destruction & causes many deaths, then its name is considered for retirement and is not used repeatedly.
 This is to ensure that the history and record of that cyclone is identified with a unique name.